Nonprofit Board Fellows

 — Paul Krutko, president and CEO, Ann Arbor SPARK

 If you are a nonprofit considering participating in the Board Fellowship Program, there are a few critical elements to ensure a successful experience:

-- Provide members of the board and staff who will serve as the Board Fellow’s primary contacts and mentors
+- Assign a board member to serve as the Board Fellow’s primary mentor

-- Provide a formal orientation to the organization’s work and expectations for board members
+- Provide a formal introduction to the organization and the expectations of board members